 Consisting of 5000 characters (including spaces), the personal statement is an excellent opportunity to explain how your experiences, knowledge, and motivations make you an ideal candidate for your preferred medical school.
 Knowing how to write a personal statement for medical school is difficult, so leave plenty of time to prepare for it and find out how to ace it.

-Limited to 2500 characters (including spaces), the personal characteristics essay is an opportunity to “describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others.”
+Limited to 2500 characters (including spaces), the personal characteristics essay is an opportunity to “describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others.

-Essentially, its purpose is to see how you have reflected upon your own journey to becoming a physician and find out what makes you a unique applicant.
+Its purpose is to see how you have reflected upon your own journey to becoming a physician and find out what makes you a unique applicant.
 This is a great section to explain what others can learn from you.

 Although this 2500-character (including spaces) essay is optional, we strongly encourage you to submit one.
 As the handbook states, it “is an opportunity to provide the admissions committee(s) with a broader picture of who you are as an applicant.”